gorbounoff/maui-stocks-mini/readme.md

 ##### Item Template

 The [DXCollectionView.ItemTemplate](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.ItemTemplate) property allows you to specify a data template used to render items in the view.
 In this example, the template contains multiple labels and an image.
-See the following topic on docs.microsoft.com for more information on data templates: [Creating a Data Template](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/creating).
+Review the following Microsoft help topic for more information on data templates: [Creating a Data Template](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/creating).

 Let's create a grid layout in the item template.